erg-lang/erg/doc/EN/syntax/type/03_trait.md

 ## Trait inclusion

-The expansion operator `...` allows you to define a trace that contains a certain trace as a supertype.
-This is called the __subsumption__ of a trace.
+The expansion operator `...` allows you to define a trait that contains a certain trait as a supertype.
+This is called the __subsumption__ of a trait.
 In the example below, `BinAddSub` subsumes `BinAdd` and `BinSub`.
 This corresponds to Inheritance in a class, but unlike Inheritance, multiple base types can be combined using `and`.
 Traits that are partially excluded by `not` are also allowed.